 The rhizome composes several flavones like galangin which gives pungent punch to this root.
 Some of the other chemicals found are alpinin, kampferide, and 3-dioxy-4-methoxy flavone.
 Together, these compounds contribute antimicrobial, anti-inflammatory, anti-fungal, anti-tumor, and gastroprotective properties to galangal herb.

 The essential oils such as cineole, methyl cinnamate, myrecene, and methyl eugneol are found quite sufficient amounts in the herb.

 In the TCM (Traditional Chinese Medicine), it is regarded as having ying actions on the human body, and used to dispel cold illness, and epigastric pain.

-It composes many essential nutrients and vitamins such as pyridoxine, riboflavin, vitamin-C, pantothenic acid that required for optimum health.
+It composes many essential nutrients and vitamins such as pyridoxine, riboflavin, vitamin C, and pantothenic acid that are required for optimum health.

 The rhizome also composes a good amount of minerals like iron, potassium, manganese, copper, selenium, and magnesium.
 Together, these constituents work to keep skin, and hair healthy.

 In Ayurvedic medicine, galangal extraction is used to relieve common cold, acid-peptic symptoms, cough, and sore throat.